Arrow (computer science): Applications

-Arrows may be extended to fit specific situations by defining additional operations and restrictions.
+Arrows may be extended to fit specific situations by defining added operations and restrictions.
 Commonly used versions include arrows with choice, which allow a computation to make conditional decisions, and arrows with feedback, which allow a step to take its own outputs as inputs.
-Another set of arrows, known as arrows with application, are rarely used in practice because they are actually equivalent to monads.
+Another set of arrows, known as arrows with application, are rarely used in practice because they are equivalent to monads.

 Utility

 Arrows have several benefits, mostly stemming from their ability to make program logic explicit yet concise.
 Besides avoiding side effects, purely functional programming creates more opportunities for static code analysis.
 This in turn can theoretically lead to better compiler optimizations, easier debugging, and features like syntax sugar.

 Although no program strictly requires arrows, they generalize away much of the dense function passing that pure, declarative code would otherwise require.
 They can also encourage code reuse by giving common linkages between program steps their own class definitions.
 The ability to apply to types generically also contributes to reusability and keeps interfaces simple.

 Arrows do have some disadvantages, including the initial effort of defining an arrow that satisfies the arrow laws.
 Because monads are usually easier to implement, and the extra features of arrows may be unnecessary, it is often preferable to use a monad.
-Another issue, which applies to many functional programming constructs, is efficiently compiling code with arrows into the imperative style used by computer instruction sets.
+Another issue, which applies to many functional programming constructs, is efficiently compiling code with arrows into the imperative programming style used by computer instruction set architectures.